nordeim/FinAnalyst-Pro/docs/prompt-1.md

 ---

 Awesome job on your meticulous review, analysis and planning!
+Now, please help me meticulously review and analyze the remaining codebase files in the attached bundle sets `codebase_remaining_files_1.md` and `codebase_remaining_files_2.md`.
+Then double-check for and highlight any conflict and inconsistency or conflict with the code files in the `implementation_2.md` set shared earlier.

+---

+Awesome job on your meticulous review, analysis and planning!
 Please keep up the good work in your rigorous and meticulous approach to planning and execution!
 Now, please meticulously plan and then create complete working drop-in replacement file for all the files in `implementation_2.md` that need updating to incorporate your recommendation #3 below.
 Only generate the complete version of those files that need updating, and merge relevant patches after rigorously validating the patches for correctness and accuracy.

 ---